pulver/autodiff/README.md

 ![\begin{align*} f(x_0+\varepsilon) &= f(x_0) + f'(x_0)\varepsilon + \frac{f''(x_0)}{2!}\varepsilon^2 + \frac{f'''(x_0)}{3!}\varepsilon^3 + \cdots \\ &= \sum_{n=0}^N\frac{f^{(n)}(x_0)}{n!}\varepsilon^n + O\left(\varepsilon^{N+1}\right). \end{align*}](doc/images/taylor_series.png)

-The essential idea of autodiff is the substitution of numbers with polynomials in the evaluation by *f* By selecting the proper polynomial as input, the resulting polynomial contains the function's derivatives within the polynomial coefficients.
-One simply needs to multiply by a factorial term to obtain the desired derivative of any order.
+The essential idea of autodiff is the substitution of numbers with polynomials in the evaluation of *f*.
+By selecting the proper polynomial as input, the resulting polynomial contains the function's derivatives within the polynomial coefficients.
+One then multiplies by a factorial term to obtain the desired derivative of any order.

 Assume one is interested in the first *N* derivatives of *f* at *x0*.
 Then without any loss of precision to the calculation of the derivatives, all terms that include powers greater than *N* can be discarded, and under these truncation rules, *f* provides a polynomial-to-polynomial transformation: